 This course provides instruction in basic comprehension and vocabulary skills.
 Students develop awareness of themselves as readers by employing metacognitive strategies.
 Additionally, students learn to identify and utilize organizational patterns and apply critical reading skills in making judgments about texts.
-DVS 070 will normally be followed by DVS 101 unless the student’s progress has been so accelerated in DVS 070 that the department advises against a subsequent course.
+CRE 070 will normally be followed by CRE 101 unless the student’s progress has been so accelerated in CRE 070 that the department advises against a subsequent course.

 Students must earn a “C” grade or better to register for the next course in this discipline or to use this course as a prerequisite for a course in another discipline.

 Upon successful completion of the course, the student will:

 - Apply metacognitive strategies essential to reading comprehension and recall.

 - Identify context clues, word roots and reference materials to increase vocabulary.

 - Use organizational patterns of writing for note taking and recalling main ideas and supporting details from various texts.

 - Demonstrate critical thinking and critical reading skills while reading textbooks, supplemental selections and articles.

 - Patterns of organization and transitions